Conduitry/defiler/API.md

 If a path `dependent` is passed, `dependent` is registered as depending on the file or files in `path`.
 When the file or files in `path` change, the file at `dependent` will be automatically re-transformed (using `refile`, below).
 If you're calling `get` inside a transform or generator, `dependent` should typically be the path of the file you're transforming or generating.

-Typically, you would not call this directly, and would instead call the function passed as a second argument to the transform or generator callback, which then calls this method with the appropriate `dependent`.
+Typically, you would not call this directly, and would instead call the `get` function passed to the transform or generator callback, which then calls this method with the appropriate `dependent`.

 ### `refile(path)`